 About Kidwelly Castle

-All remain in good condition, and visitors can see most of the walls standing at their original height.
-Their imposing nature is best appreciated by walking around the outside of the castle.
-So well-maintained is the exterior that it was used as a location for the film Monty Python and the Holy Grail.
+All remain in good condition, and visitors can see most of the walls standing at their original height, with their imposing nature best appreciated by walking around the outside of the castle.
+In fact, so well-maintained is the exterior that it was used as a location for the film Monty Python and the Holy Grail!

 Nearby lies the battlefield where Princess Gwenllian fought in 1136, which is now named Maes Gwenllian (Field of Gwenllian).
 A spring bubbles from the ground there at the supposed spot where she died.

 The town of Kidwelly hosts more sites of historical interest, including the 18th-century Old Malthouse and the Castle Mill of 1804, while visitors can also take in Carmarthen, which is just 9 miles away.

 Kidwelly Castle is located in Kidwelly, and can be reached via the A484.
 Kidwelly train station is 2km away, while bus service X11/X12 stop around 100 metres from the site.